extremenetworks/EXOS_Apps/EZ_VXLAN/README.md

 - enables OSPF vxlan extensions
 - Creates and configures the VTEP based on the OSPF routerid (unless running in an MLAG configuraiton)
 - scans all existing VLANs looking for matching names
-- if a matching VLAN name is found, and the VLAN has at least one port assigned, the VXLAN VNI is created with the SYS_VN_<vni>
+- if a matching VLAN name is found, and the VLAN has at least one port assigned, the VXLAN VNI is created with the SYS_VN_{vni}

 After the initial VLAN scan, ezvxlan.py continues to run in the background monitoring VLAN creation/deletion/port adds/port deletes.